vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-VcenterPasswordExpiration.md

 ## Synopsis

-Updates the global password expiration policy for a vCenter Server instance.
+Updates the global password expiration policy for a vCenter instance.

 ## Syntax